 Master of Arts in Library and Information Science

-Academic, Public, and Special
+Academic, Public, Special, and School Library

 Students seeking a MLIS degree must complete 39 semester hours of coursework during